Boost Your Brain Power

 Speed-Building Puzzle Books:

-Sudoku Puzzle Book for Adults: 156 Easy to Hard Puzzles Volume I
+Extreme Sudoku Puzzle Book for Adults: Hard to Extremely Hard | 156 Difficult Puzzles

 4. Better Attention and Focus

 Maintaining sustained attention becomes increasingly challenging with age, but regular puzzle solving acts as targeted training for your brain's attention networks.
+Word search puzzles are particularly effective for developing focused attention skills.

 Scientific Evidence